openminted/alvis-docker/guidelines.md

 </alvisnlp>
 ```

-Parameter values of components that don't need to be passed as input parameter values can be directly set to the component into the plan as follow.
-That has the advantage of saving optimal parameters and reducing for the end user the number of parameters to consider.
+The parameter values that don't need to be passed to conserned components as input values can be directly set into the plan as follow for component `WoSMig`.
+That has the double advantage of saving optimal parameters and reducing for the end user the number of parameters to consider.

 ```
 ...